 Is the 4D HD Live Ultrasound covered by Insurance?

 At this point, insurance does not cover the costs of our Ultrasounds.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered Ultrasound, you will need to pay the cost of this Ultrasound as an out of pocket expense.
-We accept cash, checks, Visa, MasterCard, and debit cards.
+We accept Cash, Apple Pay, Samsung Pay, Visa, MasterCard, and Debit cards.